Smile-SA/magento2-module-debug-toolbar/doc/backoffice.md

 A new specific resource ACL **Smile_DebugToolbar::config** was added.

-You must have this ACL if you want to modify the Smile Debug Toolbar configuration.
+This ACL is required if you want to modify the Smile Debug Toolbar configuration.

-This ACL is in the following path:
+This ACL uses the following path:

 * Magento_Backend::admin (Admin)
 * Magento_Backend::stores (Stores)